rexera/rexera.github.io/_tabs/about.md

 ---

-My research concentration is around **Large Language Models** (LLMs), (Computational) **Linguistics**, and their intersections:
+My current research concentration is **Linguistic Issues around Computation**:

-- LLMs in **Multilinguality, Contrastive Syntax and Pragmatics**, and Language Diversity
+- Linguistic Knowledge Representation and Architecture Fusion (Multi-Agent, Non-Parametric Methods, etc.)
-- LLM-based **Multi-Agent Systems** (MAS) and Simulations
+- Paleography and Multilinguality
-- **Non-Parametric Training** & **Reference-Free Evaluation** for LLMs
-- LLM **Benchmarking in Language and Linguistics**
+- Language Ability Augmentation and Benchmarking
 - ...

-I am committed to furthering my knowledge in these areas and aspire to engage in interdisciplinary research, breaking down barriers of subjects.
+I am committed to furthering my knowledge in these areas and aspire to engage in interdisciplinary research, boosting in-depth fusion of language and computation.

 ---

 ...and I’m a language aficionado!
-American English and Mandarin Chinese are my primary working languages.
-Born and raised with Sichuan Dialect as my mother tone and Mandarin Chinese my first language, I’ve been learning English since 12, with fluency and academic proficiency.
-Besides, I’m currently on track for Spanish and French!
+American English and Simplified Chinese are my primary working languages, while I was born and raised with Sichuan Dialect as my mother tone and Mandarin Chinese my first language.
+Besides, I’m currently on track for Traditional Chinese, Spanish and French!

 This is an academic profile/blog, where I update my academic news and whimsical thoughts.
 Enjoy!